ethanwicker/ethanwicker.github.io/_posts/2021-01-20-multiple-linear-regression-005.md

 The above model fit is slightly improved with a $R^2$ statistic of 0.537, compared to 0.522 for the model with no interaction terms.
 The pattern in the residual plot (not shown) is also slightly improved, but these improvements are minor.

-Worth note as well is that the terms `CHAS`, `ZN:CHAS` and `CHAS:RM` are all no longer significant.
+Worth noting as well is that the terms `CHAS`, `ZN:CHAS` and `CHAS:RM` are all no longer significant.
 Thus, I'll drop these terms from all subsequent models.

 Instead of using the formula interface, I could have also fit these models using the `endog` and `exog` parameters of the statsmodels `OLS()` function.
 Below is an example, fitting the same model as above, but removing the terms that are no longer significant.